Clark's Harbour: Climate

 Clark's Harbour has an oceanic climate (Köppen climate classification Cfb) with milder winters than the mainland.
-The town has a significant seasonal lag, with September having the warmest year-round lows, as well as having warmer weather in the daytime compared to July.
+Summer temperatures are very low for the latitude (the same latitude as Toulouse), and the climate borders the subpolar oceanic (Köppen Cfc) type.
+The strong influence of the Atlantic ocean also produces significant seasonal lag, with September having the warmest year-round lows, as well as having warmer weather in the daytime compared to July.

 Economy

 The economy of Clark's Harbour and its surrounding areas is driven largely by the fishing industry and in particular the seasonal lobster fishery.
 Shelburne County (in which Clark's Harbour is located) is generally accepted as the lobster capital of Nova Scotia (and a nearby sign boasts the claim that it is the Lobster Capital of Canada).
 The fishery has also given rise to various secondary and tertiary industries such as further seafood processing and packaging, and boatbuilding.
 Lobster that is trapped by Clark's Harbour fishers is exported around the world, but primarily to the New England market.
+Traps used in the area are built locally.

-There are several other employers in Clark's Harbour, including a general store, a service station, a pizza parlor, and a takeout restaurant.
+There are several other employers in Clark's Harbour, including a general store, a service station, a pizza parlour, and a takeout restaurant.
 However, the economic impact of these businesses is generally small compared to the fishery.